Vyral/base-template/_posts/2020-04-07-a-few-questions-to-consider-before-becoming-a-landlord.md

 I had a very interesting discussion with someone today who moved into a new home before selling their current one.
 They wanted to know whether they should rent out that first home or sell it.
 It’s a very interesting question, one that doesn’t always have a clear answer.

 It comes down to what you want to do.
 I’m all for people owning real estate and using it to leverage future wealth.
-Before you decide to sell or become a landlord, here are some questions you need to answer;
+Before you decide to sell or become a landlord, here are some questions you need to answer:

 **1\.
 What price point is the home?** Not all homes are suitable for becoming rentals in regard to the return that you’ll get.